Published on April 13th, 2018 | by Daniel Nikulin0

 Choosing a Cruise Line

-Cruising with the likes of Norwegian Cruise Line, Royal Caribbean, Holland America or Celebrity is a treat.
+Cruising with the likes of Norwegian Cruise Line, Royal Caribbean International, Holland America Line or Celebrity Cruises is a treat.
 Spacious staterooms, often bigger than European hotel rooms, are perfect to return to after a day of seeing the sights on a sweaty itinerary stop.
 Meals on board are restaurant quality, the shore excursions immersive, and the entertainment options plentiful.
 By all accounts, cruising Europe often offers the best value for the money spent.
 And unpacking only once while visiting numerous destinations isn’t so bad either.

 So, which cruise line is right for you?
 Well, it depends.
 As itineraries are similar across the spectrum, the difference between cruise lines mainly comes down to your preference in the ship and the amenities offered on board, the demographic they best cater to, and of course, price.

 For those bringing the family or for younger cruisers, Norwegian Cruise Line and Royal Caribbean International more than fit the bill.
 Both offer modern ships, activities for all ages and flexible dining options (hello, NCL’s Freestyle Cruising!).
 It is worth noting that Norwegian Cruise Line has been voted ‘Europe’s Best Cruise Line’ every year for the past 10 years!
 For those a little older, you can’t go wrong with Celebrity Cruises or Holland America Line, and their classic, slightly more refined programs.

 As far as Greek Island cruising goes, bigger isn’t better, as a smaller ship is more maneuverable and takes less time to embark and disembark at the many amazing stops.
 Unless you plan to remain on the ship during days at port, of course.